for Veterans and the Public

 - Take every dose of your medications every day, missing as few as possible.

-- Keep your appointments with your HIV clinician and have your CD4 count and viral load checked every 3-4 months.
+- Keep your appointments with your HIV clinician and have your CD4 count and viral load checked regularly (every 3-4 months for many patients).
 That will help detect resistance before it affects too many drugs in your regimen.

 - Keep a record of which combinations of HIV medications you've taken.